SkidRunner/Critters/README.md

 ## Motivation

+> _**Mark Picknell**_ - _SkidRunner_

-I love learning about [Artificial Neural Networks](https://www.wikipedia.org/wiki/Artificial_neural_network) and [Genetic Algorithms](https://www.wikipedia.org/wiki/Genetic_algorithm), creating an artificially intelligent robot has always been one of my Childhood Geek dreams.
+> I love learning about [Artificial Neural Networks](https://www.wikipedia.org/wiki/Artificial_neural_network), and [Genetic Algorithms](https://www.wikipedia.org/wiki/Genetic_algorithm).
+Creating an artificially intelligent robot has always been one of my Childhood Geek dreams.
 I stumbled on some interesting YouTube videos a while back that really sparked my interest.
 Since then I have decided to start working on ScriptBots witch already has a small contributor base.

 ### YouTube
 * [Evolution of simple organisms with neural networks](https://www.youtube.com/watch?v=2kupe2ZKK58)